If you’re looking for a great way to attract a broad range of supporters and to nurture a younger audience, social media is the way to do it.

 Using images typically increases engagement, so you can imagine how much engagement you can get with moving pictures.
 Videos, fortunately, start automatically as someone looks through their social media feeds and can catch someone’s eye more than plain text or an image.
 But keep your videos short, focused, and clear to avoid losing a viewer’s attention.

-Once known exclusively as the pound or number sign, a hashtag helps categorize content on many social media platforms.
+A hashtag helps categorize content on many social media platforms.
 Using a hashtag is a way to join the conversation, find content on a specific topic, and makes your own content easily discoverable.
 You can also create your own hashtags!

 Crowdfunding is the social media version of fundraising.
 It’s is a great way to raise funds, but it also raises public awareness, mobilizes communities and expands audiences.
 Any fundraising project in your community would achieve that, but with crowdfunding, the world is your community.